tacman/mailtrap/sfcasts/cli-command-email.md

 Call it: `app:send-booking-reminders`.

-Let's check it out!
-Open `src/Command/SendBookingRemindersCommand.php`.
-First, change the command description to "Send booking reminder emails".
-Then, inject the following services into the constructor: we need to find the bookings reminders need to be sent for, so `private BookingRepository $bookingRepo`.
-We'll need to update the reminder flag on bookings, so `private EntityManagerInterface $em`.
-And, of course, we need to send the email, so `private MailerInterface $mailer`.
+Go check it out! `src/Command/SendBookingRemindersCommand.php`.
+Change the description to "Send booking reminder emails".

+In the constructor, autowire & set properties for `BookingRepository`, `EntityManagerInterface` and `MailerInterface`.

-We don't need any arguments or options for this command, so remove the `configure()` method entirely.
+This command doesn't need any arguments or options, so remove the `configure()` method entirely.

 Clear out the guts of `execute()`.
-Start by adding a nice title to the output:
+Start by adding a nice:
 `$io->title('Sending booking reminders')`.
 Then, grab the bookings that need reminders sent, with `$bookings = $this->bookingRepo->findBookingsToRemind()`.

-I want to show a progress bar for iterating over these bookings. `$io` has a trick up its sleeve.
+To be the absolute best, let's show a progress bar as we loop over the bookings.
+The `$io` object has a  trick for this. its sleeve.
 Write `foreach ($io->progressIterate($bookings) as $booking)`.
-This handles all the boring progress bar output logic for us!
+This handles all the boring progress bar logic for us!
 Inside, we need to create a new email.
-This will be super similar to the one we created in `TripController`, so copy that, including these headers, and paste it here.
+In `TripController`, copy that email - including these headers, and paste it here.

-We need to adjust this a bit.
-Remove the attachment.
-The subject: replace "Confirmation" with "Reminder".
-Above, add these variables for convenience:
+But we need to adjust this a bit: remove the attachment.
+And for the subject: replace "Confirmation" with "Reminder".
+Above, add some variables for convenience:
 `$customer = $booking->getCustomer()` and `$trip = $booking->getTrip()`.
 Down here,
-we can keep the same metadata, but change the tag to `booking_reminder`.
+keep the same metadata, but change the tag to `booking_reminder`.
 This will help us better distinguish these emails in Mailtrap.

-Oh, and of course, we need to change the template to `booking_reminder.html.twig`.
+Oh, and of course, change the template to `booking_reminder.html.twig`.

 Still in the loop, send the email with `$this->mailer->send($email)` and mark the booking as having the reminder sent with `$booking->setReminderSentAt(new \DateTimeImmutable('now'))`.

 Perfect!
 Outside the loop, call `$this->em->flush()` to save the changes to the database.
-Finally, add a success message:
+Finally, celebrate with
 `$io->success(sprintf('Sent %d booking reminders', count($bookings)))`.

-Let's see if it works, pop over to your terminal.
+Testing time!
+Pop over to your terminal.
 To be sure we have a booking that needs a reminder sent, reload the fixtures with:

 ```terminal